Stochastic Nash evolution: Introduction

 \subsection{Overview of results}

 Our main insight is that the equivalence of these constructions of Brownian motion characterizes the isometric embedding problem for $(M,g)$.
-We formalize this insight in a set of theorems that culminate in Theorem~\ref{t:renorm} below.
+This idea is natural for smooth embeddings.
+Our main results establish this characterization in the regime when both the metric $g$ and the embedding $u$ have low regularity.
 We begin with some remarks that explain our viewpoint.

 The construction of Brownian motion on $(M,g)$ using equation~\eqref{eq:intrinsic} is appealing because it is an extension of the intrinsic notion of parallel transport to the stochastic setting.
 The ordinary differential equations that describe parallel transport have been replaced by Stratonovich SDE in equation~\eqref{eq:intrinsic}.
 The use of the bundle of frames allows us to think of Brownian motion on $(M,g)$ as the limit of small, independent, isotropic random parallel translations.
 It does not require embeddability of the manifold and it requires exactly $n$ driving Brownian motions.